hellosign/hellosign-php-sdk/docs/Api/TemplateApi.md

 Get Template Files

 Obtain a copy of the current documents specified by the `template_id` parameter.
 Returns a PDF or ZIP file, or if `get_url` is set, a JSON object with a url to the file (PDFs only).
 If `get_data_uri` is set, a JSON object with a `data_uri` representing the base64 encoded file (PDFs only) is returned.
 If the files are currently being prepared, a status code of `409` will be returned instead.
+In this case please wait for the `template_created` callback event.

 ### Example